neelchauhan/www.neelc.org/content/posts/social-media-will-die.md

 I don't know how ActivityPub-based platforms will fare, maybe they'll become another Usenet (which is now mostly piracy).
-Or maybe they will become another Email, which stayed reailient, but we've also seen email centralize around Google and Microsoft.
+Or maybe they will become another Email, which stayed resilient, but we've also seen email centralize around Google and Microsoft.